tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-2.markdown

 We may produce failed webhook event by Stripe Dashboard.

-Open `Payments` on dashboard and click `Create Payment`, input the above Card Number info and click Done.
+Open `Payments` on dashboard and click `Create Payment`, input the above invalid Card Number info and click Done.
 Then we can find a failure charge in `Events & Webhooks`.

 As the previous post, we can get failed data as `:event_data` for test: